Loading...

 Log Details

-This section anchors the entry to a specific day, shift, site, and operator so the record can be traced later.
+This section anchors the entry to the right day, shift, system, and operator so the rest of the record is traceable.

 • Log Date (required)